Canadian Work Permit FAQ

-To work in Canada a typically depends on the nature of the position your intended to fill as well as under what program or category you will be applying.
-For the most part however, there's basic documentation you most likely always need regardless of what application or category type you are applying for:
+To work in Canada, typically depends on the nature of the position your intended to fill as well as under what program or category you will be applying.
+For the most part, however, there’s basic documentation you most likely always need regardless of what application or category type you are applying for:

 - A valid job offer in Canada

-- Prove that you are certified are acquitted to work in that occupation
+- Prove that you are certified are qualified to work in that occupation

 - A work permit letter from a Canadian visa office abroad

-- A work permit issued at the border and generally standing your passport
+- A work permit is issued at the border and generally standing your passport

 How can I find a job in Canada?

 Unfortunately, this is not something that Citizenship and Immigration Canada or the Canadian Government can assist you with.
-You'll be required to obtain your own employment by your own means prior to obtaining the Work Permit.
-Canada does however offer a variety of resources available to Canadians as well as foreigners that can be utilized in assisting them located employer who is willing to hire a foreign worker.
-Various postings such as the internationally known job bank have regular postings for a veil positions in Canada.
+You’ll be required to obtain your own employment by your own means prior to obtaining the Work Permit.
+Canada does, however, offer a variety of resources available to Canadians as well as foreigners that can be utilized to assist them in locating an employer who is willing to hire a foreign worker.
+Various postings, such as the internationally known job bank, have regular postings for available positions in Canada.

 What is a labour market opinion?

-A Labour Market Opinion otherwise known as an LMO is a document that an employer in Canada may need to get before hiring a foreign worker depending on the intended nature of the occupation.
-A Labour Market Opinion is basically documents which demonstrates that there is a job shortage in the particular skill requirements for the occupation intended to fill and therefore should the employer hire a foreign worker they would not be " taking this position" from a Canadian who was readily available.
+A Labour Market Opinion, otherwise known as an LMO, is a document that an employer in Canada may need to get before hiring a foreign worker, depending on the intended nature of the occupation.
+A Labour Market Opinion is basically a document which demonstrates that there is a job shortage in the particular skill requirements for the occupation intended to fill, and therefore, should the employer hire a foreign worker; theywould not be ” taking this position” from a Canadian who was readily available.
 Not all intended work in Canada requires a labour market opinion.

 I have a work permit in Canada can I work for any employer?

-Unless you have what is known as an open work permit, work permits are otherwise specific to that employer which applied for your work permit.
+Unless you have what is known as an open work permit, work permits are otherwise specific to the employer who applied for your work permit.
 This is called a closed work permit.
 Therefore you can only work with the employer specified on your work permit.
-Prior to obtaining a work permit your employer needed to get authorization from human resources and skills development Canada or service Canada before they can hire you.
-Therefore, your only authorized to work for this intended employer.
-If you have obtained a work permit and no longer wish to work for this employer and have found another potential job offer, you'll need to go through the same process and obtain a new work permit.
+Prior to obtaining a work permit, your employer needed to get authorization from human resources and skills development Canada or Service Canada before they can hire you.
+Therefore, you are only authorized to work for this intended employer.
+If you have obtained a work permit and no longer wish to work for this employer and have found another potential job offer, you’ll need to go through the same process and obtain a new work permit.